 1 SECTION 1.
-Sections 38-2-1, 38-2-2, 38-2-3, 38-2-4, 38-2-6, 38-2-7, 38-2-8 and 38-2-9 of the General Laws in Chapter 38-2 entitled "Access to Public Records" are hereby amended to right to dignity and privacy are both recognized to be principles of the utmost importance in a free society.
-The purpose of this chapter is to facilitate public access to public records.
-It is also

-3 read as follows:

-4 38-2-1.
-Purpose. -- The public's right to access to public records and the individual's maintained in the files of public bodies when disclosure would constitute an unwarranted invasion of personal privacy- as specified herein.

-7 the intent of this chapter to protect from disclosure information about particular individuals or administrative body of the state, or any political subdivision thereof; including, but not limited to, any department, division, agency, commission, board, office, bureau, authority, any school, fire, or water district, or other agency of Rhode Island state or local government which exercises governmental functions, any authority as defined in section 42-35-1(b), or any other public or private agency, person, partnership, corporation, or business entity acting on behalf of and/or in place of any public agency.
+Sections 38-2-2, 38-2-3, 38-2-4, 38-2-7, 38-2-8 and 38-2-9 of the General 2 Laws in Chapter 38-2 entitled "Access to Public Records" are hereby amended to read as follows: 3 38-2-2.
+Definitions. -- As used in this chapter: 4 (1) "Agency" or "public body" shall mean means any executive, legislative, judicial, 5 regulatory, or administrative body of the state, or any political subdivision thereof; including, but not limited to, any department, division, agency, commission, board, office, bureau, authority, 6 7 any school, fire, or water district, or other agency of Rhode Island state or local government which exercises governmental functions, any authority as defined in section 42-35-1(b), or any 8 9 other public or private agency, person, partnership, corporation, or business entity acting on 10 behalf of and/or in place of any public agency.
+(2) "Chief administrative officer" means the highest authority of the public body. as 11 12 defined in subsection (a) of this section.
+(3) "Prevailing plaintiff" means and shall include those persons and entities deemed 13 14 prevailing parties pursuant to 42 U.S.C. section 1988.
+15 (4)(3) "Public business" means any matter over which the public body has supervision, 16 control, jurisdiction, or advisory power.
+17 (5)(4) (i) "Public record" or "public records" shall mean all documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, magnetic or other tapes, electronic data processing records, computer stored data (including electronic mail messages, except specifically for any electronic mail messages of or to elected officials with or relating to those they represent and correspondence of or to elected officials in their official capacities) or other material regardless of physical form or characteristics made or received pursuant to law or ordinance or in connection with the transaction of official business by any agency.
+For the purposes of this chapter, the following records shall not be deemed public:

-38-2-2.
-Definitions. -- As used in this chapter:

-11 (1) "Agency" or "public body" shall mean any executive, legislative, judicial, regulatory, defined in subsection (a) of this section.

-(2) "Chief administrative officer" means the highest authority of the public body. as

-(3) "Public business" means any matter over which the public body has supervision, control, jurisdiction, or advisory power.

-- (4) (i) "Public record" or "public records" shall mean all documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, magnetic or other tapes, electronic data processing records, computer stored data (including electronic mail messages, except specifically for any electronic mail messages of or to elected officials with or relating to those they represent and correspondence of or to elected officials in their official capacities) or other material regardless of physical form or characteristics made or received pursuant to law or ordinance or in connection with the transaction of official business by any agency.
-For the purposes of this chapter, and subject to the provisions of subsection 38-2-3(b), the following records shall not be deemed public: - (A) (I) (a) All records which are identifiable to an individual applicant for benefits, client, patient, student, or employee, including, but not limited to, personnel, medical treatment, welfare, employment security, pupil records, all records relating to a client/attorney relationship and to a doctor/patient relationship, including and all personal or medical information relating to an individual in any files; including information relating to medical or psychological facts, personal finances, welfare, employment security, student performance, or information in personnel files maintained to hire, evaluate, promote, or discipline any employee of a public body; - (b) Personnel and other personal individually-identifiable records otherwise deemed confidential by federal or state law; and - (c) Other personnel and other personal individually-identifiable records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy; provided, however, with respect to employees, the name, gross salary, salary range, total cost of paid fringe benefits, gross amount received in overtime, and any other remuneration in addition to salary, job title, job description, dates of employment and positions held with the state or municipality, employment contract, work location, business telephone number, the city or town of residence, and date of termination shall be public.
-For the purposes of this section "remuneration" shall include any payments received by an employee as a result of termination, or otherwise leaving employment. - (II) Notwithstanding the provisions of this section, or any other provision of the general laws to the contrary, the pension records of all persons who are either current or retired members of the retirement systems established by the general laws as well as all persons who become members of those retirement systems after June 17, 1991 shall be open for public inspection.
+(A) (I) (a) All records which are identifiable to an individual applicant for benefits, elient, patient, student, or employee, including, but not limited to, personnel, medical treatment, welfare, employment security, pupil records, all records relating to a client/attorney relationship and to a doctor/patient relationship, including and all personal or medical information relating to an individual in any files; including information relating to medical or psychological facts, personal finances, welfare, employment security, student performance, or information in personnel files maintained to hire, evaluate, promote, or discipline any employee of a public body;

+(b) Personnel and other personal individually-identifiable records otherwise deemed confidential by federal or state law or regulation, or the disclosure of which would constitute a clearly unwarranted invasion of personal privacy pursuant to 5 U.S.C.
+552 et. al.; provided, however, with respect to employees, the name, gross salary, salary range, total cost of paid fringe benefits, gross amount received in overtime, and any other remuneration in addition to salary, job title, job description, dates of employment and positions held with the state or municipality, employment contract, work location, business telephone number, the city or town of residence, and date of termination shall be public.
+For the purposes of this section "remuneration" shall include any payments received by an employee as a result of termination, or otherwise leaving employment, including, but not limited to, payments for accrued sick and/or vacation time, severance pay, or compensation paid pursuant to a contract buy-out provision.